delta-io/delta/PROTOCOL.md

 Field Name | Description
 -|-
-type| Always the string "array". elementType| The type of element stored in this array represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition. containsNull| Boolean denoting whether this array can contain one or more null values.
+type| Always the string "array" elementType| The type of element stored in this array represented as a string containing the name of a primitive type, a struct definition, an array definition or a map definition containsNull| Boolean denoting whether this array can contain one or more null values

 ### Map Type